First Nations collection at Queensland Museum

 The First Nations Fellowship stipend is $20,000.

-Specific deliverables will be confirmed with the successful applicant prior to commencing their project.
+Specific deliverables will be discussed and confirmed with the successful applicant prior to commencing their project.
 In general, the Fellow will be expected to:

 • contribute at least one (1) article related to their research project to Queensland Museum’s blog or other relevant Queensland Museum publications